 The benefit fraud investigation is a formal criminal investigation, much like a police interview but by benefit fraud professionals.
 Most people wouldn’t attend a police interview without taking a lawyer with them.

-The police can search your home as they will be seeking evidence.
+The police can search your home as they will be looking for evidence.
 The authorities will have granted access to your property and the police will carry out the search.
 They will seize any cash over £1,000, any valuable assets and any paperwork which can support their case.

-Once the search is complete, you are those who are in the home are entitled to received a list of all the property being taken.
+Once the search is complete, you and others in the home are entitled to received a list of all the property being taken.

 What type of sentence could you get for Benefit Fraud?